-I operate HF with an FT-950 transceiver and an FL-7000 solid-state amplifier.
+I operate HF with an Elecraft K3 and FT-950 transceiver exciting a Yaesu FL-7000 solid-state amplifier.

 I have a K4KIO hexbeam, and an end-fed Zepp.
 For receive, there is a DX Engineering Activie Receive antenna.

 If you've never tried a Beverage antenna, I encourage you to do so!
 On mine, many signals are increased 3 s-units while the atmospheric noise is reduced at least 3 s-units.
 In many cases, the DXE receive antenna provides better S/N than the beverage!!!!

 I've been an amateur radio operator for 38 years.
 In the early days, I operated a National NC-300 receiver and Heathkit AT-1 transmitter.
 Rob, W8RW was my 'Elmer' though we were the same age.
 We've been to numerous Hamventions since those days!

 Other hobbies include music, camping, as well as flying both full scale airplanes and R/C helicopters.

 May God Bless you!

 You call the DX station before you have any idea where he is listening

 Every time you call a CW DX station, you hear: "up up up up"